 This joint SPC Think Tank considered aspects for inclusion in the new draft plan over the intervening months and it was agreed that the plan should reflect a proactive rather than reactive approach to graffiti and litter.

-A preliminary draft plan was considered by the SPC at the May SPC meeting and it was further agreed that the draft Implementation Plan and protocols be considered by the Joint SPC group in advance of commencing the formal public consultation process.
+A preliminary draft plan was considered by the SPC at the May SPC meeting and it was further agreed that the draft Implementation Plan and together with the protocols be considered by the Joint SPC group in advance of commencing the formal public consultation process.

 Public Consultation Process